Dunkelflaute: Renewable energy effects

 For alternative energy sources, countries use fossil fuels (coal, oil and natural gas), hydroelectricity or nuclear power and, less often, energy storage to prevent power outages.
-Long-term solutions include designing electricity markets to incentivise clean flexible power.
+Long-term solutions include designing electricity markets to incentivise clean power which is available when needed.
 A group of countries is following on from Mission Innovation to work together to solve the problem in a clean, low-carbon way by 2030, including looking into carbon capture and storage and the hydrogen economy as possible parts of the solution.

+Droughts

+By analogy with hydrological droughts, long used in planning for hydroelectricity, the researchers of the future VRE-intensive power grids in the 2020s started using the term variable renewable energy drought (VRE drought or simply power drought) that is nearly synonymous to the dunkelflaute.
+Unlike the dunkelflaute, the drought can be a series of isolated adverse events, the most severe effects are forecasted are of this series type, and the planning for resource adequacy thus should span multiple years.
+Kittel et al. indicate the years 1996–1997 as particularly bad example of the VRE drought, they call for an additional EU-wide energy storage of 50 to 170 TWh (on top of current projections) to accommodate a series of events of this magnitude.